filip194/product-store/README.md

 - to stop docker containers run:
   - `docker compose down`

+#### If Postgres in Docker won't start

+- In some cases Postgres in Docker won't be able to load script: `product-store/docker/database/scripts/01-init.sh`, and it won't start properly.
+- To fix this, you need to got to the end of `01-init.sh` file where `EOSQL` line is, and add new line after it, or remove line after it.
+- It seems like CR needs to be replaced with LF, or vice versa.

 #### Run configurations

 There are also two run configurations available for development (if using IntelliJ IDEA):